xyswallow/spring2017/readme.txt

 Git is ready for me.
 Git was changed again.
 Git tracks changes.
 Creating a new branch is quick.
+Creating a new branch is quick AND simple.